sameerabalay/Dockless_Mobility/README.md

      - End Latitude
      - End Longitude

-##### Weather Data
+#### Weather Data
 Aggregrated daily weather data was downloaded from NCEI recorded at Austin Bergstorm International Airport Weather Station.
-Full details of the fields are available at <a href="documents/Weather_GHCND_documentation.pdf">Weather_GHCND_documentation.pdf</a>Few of the important fields in the dataset:
+Full details of the fields are available at <a href="documents/Weather_GHCND_documentation.pdf">Weather Documentation</a>

+Few of the important fields in the dataset:

      - Date - Recorded Date
      - Precipitation - Units of Measure -  inches